 Review: The Perfect Card for Balance Transfers and Big Purchases

 If you’re carrying high interest debt, the Citi® Diamond Preferred® Card offers the longest 0% APR introductory offer in the business.
-With this card, you’ll have a full 18 months to pay down your debts at 0% interest.
-Depending on how much you owe – and what your interest rate is – that could lead to hundreds or even thousands of dollars in saved interest over the course of 18 months.
+With this card, you’ll have a full 0% for 18 months to pay down your debts at 0% interest.
+Depending on how much you owe – and what your interest rate is – that could lead to hundreds or even thousands of dollars in saved interest over the course of 0% for 18 months.

 Let’s say you’re making the minimum payment on $10,000 in credit card debt at 18% APR — roughly $250 a month (interest + 1% of your balance).
 If you don’t add to your balance, it will still take you more than five years to become debt-free at that rate.
 And in the meantime, you will pay $15,386 in interest.
 Ouch!